A second version of omicron is spreading. Here's why scientists are on alert

 Is omicron BA.2 as transmissible as omicron BA.1?

-Omicron BA.2 is also growing exponentially in England and Germany, where it's causing at least 5% of cases in both locations.
-Scientists are concerned it could lengthen surges in those countries as well as possibly in the U.S.
+Omicron BA.2 is also growing exponentially in England and Germany, where it's causing at least 5% of cases in both places.
+Scientists are concerned it could lengthen surges in those locations as well as possibly in the United States.

 Together, this data indicates that BA.2 is not BA.1's weaker sibling, but rather that BA.2 is quite strong and possibly more contagious.